 Conclusion

 A data product is the responsibility of the domain and is part of a wider data mesh paradigm, to make decentralization an integral part of any organization.
 By moving ownership of data to the domain responsible for generating it, the organization will benefit from greater accuracy and accessibility of data.
-This data will make businesses more agile and, by utilizing the more of the data generated, will provide better insights for future growth.
+This data will make businesses more agile and, by utilizing more of the data generated, will provide better insights for future growth.